8.8 MIN READ

-Processing time: Most banks take 2 - 3 business days to process wire transfers.
+Most banks take 2 - 3 business days to process a wire transfer.

 Of course, like any company, they need to make money, but the Transferwise fees are among the lowest in the industry.
 If you use a bank account, the fees are the lowest - usually 1% of the amount transferred by you may also use a debit or credit card payment.

-Processing time: Most transfers happen fast (instantly with debit or credit cards) or up to 3 business days for bank transfers.
+Most cash transfers happen fast (instantly with debit or credit cards) or up to 3 business days for bank transfers.

-Processing time: Remitly offers same day (within a few minutes) transfers as well as economy transfers that may take up to 5 days.
+Remitly offers same-day (within a few minutes) transfers as well as economy transfers that may take up to 5 days.

-Ria is available in almost 150 countries and has 370,000 branches.
-Many branches in the Dominican Republic, Philippines, Peru, and Vietnam offer same day pickup when available, but funds must be sent via bank account, not debit or credit card.
+Ria money transfer is available in almost 150 countries and has 370,000 branches.
+Many branches in the Dominican Republic, Philippines, Peru, and Vietnam offer same-day pickup when available, but funds must be sent via bank account, not debit or credit card.

 Ria only allows transfers up to $3,000 per day unless you transfer funds in person (inside a 7-11).